FriendsOfDramaTech/friendsofdt.org/content/silent-auction-2021/index.md.md

 title = "Silent Auction"

 +++
+The Silent Auction agenda has been finalized!
+Please see the order of events below:

 ### Agenda

 * Friday, April 16 @ 8PM EST: Friends of DramaTech & DramaTech Members Happy Hour